Constellation-Labs/metagraph-monitoring-service/README.md

 	*  **`ip`**: IP address of the node.

 	*  **`username`**: Username for SSH access to the node.

+  *  **`password`**: Password for SSH access to the node.
+You can remove this field if the node does not require a password for access.

 	*  **`privateKeyPath`**: Path to the private key for SSH, relative to the service's root directory.
 Example: `config/your_key_file.pem`.